Quantum thermodynamic advantage in work extraction from steerable quantum correlations: Main results

 where $\sigma_{\text{min}}(\cdot)$ denotes the smallest eigenvalue of $(\cdot)$.
 For $H_{a|x}$ in Eq.~\eqref{MUB_Hamiltonian_main}, $\sigma_{\text{min}}\left(H_{a|x}\right)=-\omega$, so Eq.~\eqref{upper_bound_main_work_main} reduces to

 Next, we show a protocol that attains such a bound.
 Assume the initial state $\hat{\rho}_{AB}$ of the combined system of Alice and Bob is a maximally entangled state of the form

+(The correlation present in the maximally entangled state is known to be steerable, as the marginal state \(\hat{\rho}_{a|x}\) cannot always be expressed in the form given by Eq.~\eqref{LHS_decomposition_main} \cite{SteeringRevModPhys}.)
 Suppose that Bob samples the input $x$ randomly from the set $\mathcal{X}$ in a particular run.
 After Bob communicates the input $x$ to Alice, she performs a projective measurement on the orthonormal basis

 obtains an outcome $a$ from the set $\{0,\ldots,d-1\}$, and communicates the outcome to Bob.
 (The set of projective measurements indexed by $x$ forms a MUB).
 This results in the following state on Bob's side: